20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

     A good mnemonic for remembering which is an up index, and which is a down index, is that up indices are contravariant, and down indices are covariant.
 But seriously, you just have to remember it

-Instead of running from 0-2 in 3d space, indices run over 0-3 in general relativity, as most objects are 4 dimensional.
-Additionally, objects such as matrices have more than one index, and the indices can have any "valence" (up/down-ness).
+Objects such as matrices have more than one index, and the indices can have any "valence" (up/down-ness).
 For example, $A^{\mu\nu} $,  $ A^\mu_{\;\;\nu} $, $ A_\mu^{\;\;\nu} $, and $ A_{\mu\nu} $ are all different representations of the same object $A$.
-The first is the contravariant form, the middle two have mixed indices, and the last one is the covariant form
+The first is the contravariant form, the middle two have mixed indices, and the last one is the covariant form.
+We can add more dimensions to our objects too: eg: $ \Gamma^\mu_{\;\;\nu\sigma} $[^oftenwritten] is a 4x4x4 object here.
+Here I will call all of these objects 'tensors'[^tensors]

+The [physical interpretation](https://physics.stackexchange.com/questions/776498/physical-intuition-of-raising-and-lowering-indices-in-gr) of this, and what it really means for an index to be contravariant or covariant is difficult to interpret unfortunately, so this section is going to feel very arbitrary.
+This is one of those things you'll just have to roll with, until you're a lot deeper into the maths

+[^oftenwritten]: This example object is generally written slightly more compactly, as $ \Gamma^\mu_{\nu\sigma} $, and is known as "christoffel symbols of the second kind".
+In the literature, the notation can be slightly ambiguous as to which specific index in an object is raised or lowered, and you have to deduce it from context

+One thing to note: Tensors and scalars (objects without indices) are generally functions of the coordinate system, and vary from point to point in our spacetime.
+While we write $A_{\mu\nu}$, what we really *mean* is $A_{\mu\nu}(x, y, z, w)$ - its secretly a function that returns a 4x4 matrix, when we feed coordinates into it

-We can add more dimensions to our objects as well, eg: $ \Gamma^\mu_{\;\;\nu\sigma} $[^oftenwritten] is a 4x4x4 object in this article.
-These objects are all referred to as "tensors", a term which has lost virtually all meaning in computer science, and is struggling in physics as well.
+[^tensors]: These objects are often all referred to as "tensors", a term which has lost virtually all meaning in computer science, and is struggling in physics as well.
 In its strict definition, a tensor is an object that transforms in a particular fashion in a coordinate change: in practice, everyone calls everything a tensor, unless its relevant for it not to be.
 Here, we will refer to anything which takes an index as being a tensor, unless it is relevant.
 The other important class of objects are scalars, which are just values

-[^oftenwritten]: This example object is generally written slightly more compactly, as $ \Gamma^\mu_{\nu\sigma} $, and is known as "christoffel symbols of the second kind".
-In the literature, the notation can be slightly ambiguous as to which specific index in an object is raised or lowered, and you have to deduce it from context

-One thing to note: Tensors and scalars are generally functions of the coordinate system, and vary from point to point in our spacetime.
-While we write $A_{\mu\nu}$, what we really *mean* is $A_{\mu\nu}(x, y, z, w)$ - its secretly a function that returns a 4x4 matrix, when we feed coordinates into it

 ### Raising and lowering indices